nirajp82/DataDog/02_LogQueriesAndAggregations.md

   <img width="1908" height="723" alt="image" src="https://github.com/user-attachments/assets/dc430cbe-a1c4-4243-ba9e-997bdc2d5881" />
   A minimum of 3 or 4 items in a cart are needed for a cart total of greater than or equal to 500.

+- Determine which 5 products people typically add in the largest quantities when they place them in their cart.
+After identifying these top 5 products, change the sorting method so that instead of ranking them by average quantity per cart, they are ranked by total quantity added.
+Observe how the top 5 products change when switching from average to total.